BlainesTub/STEM-Skyprobe/README.md

 The libraries that need to be installed are:

 * Adafruit Unified Sensor
-* Adafruit ADXL345
+* Sparkfun ADXL345
 * Adafruit BMP085 Unified
 * Sleep_n0m1
 * SdFat

-To install these libraries, go into your arduino library and click Sketch/Include Library/Manage Libraries.
+You can install all of these libraries with the exception of the Sparkfun ADXL345 library by going into your arduino IDE and clicking Sketch/Include Library/Manage Libraries.

-[add screenshot of arduino library window]

 This will open up a window that will let you search and download all the needed libraries.

-## Installing the Sensor Calibration Library
+To download the Sparkfun ADXL345 Library, go to this link: https://cdn.sparkfun.com/assets/learn_tutorials/5/4/8/SparkFun_ADXL345_Arduino_Library.zip

+This will automatically download a zip file that contains the library, as well as few example sketches that'll let you test your wiring.
-In order for the sketch to upload correctly, the SensorCalibration library's containing must be moved from it's location in STEM-Skyprobe/SensorCalibration to the location of your Arduino libraries, which will vary depending on your operating system:
+In order for the arduino sketch to correctly compile, you must move this library to the location of your Arduino libraries, which depends on your operating system:

 Windows: